WoobeenJeong/miRNA_motif_finding/README.md

 [ 2023-20920 Woobeen Jeong / interdisciplinary program in bio-infomatics ]

-## Content 1: LIN28A RNA interaction
+## Contents: LIN28A RNA interaction
 * 2023-04-28 **[ Mission 1 ]**
   > what and why does it bind